code4me2me/Mate-panel/README.md

 # Mate-panel
-A custom CSS(Gtk) for Mate-Panel on top of the Arc theme.
+A custom CSS(Gtk) for Mate-Panel and Clock Applet.

-Gives a transparent dark style on the mate-panel and popup menu windows, with a light hover rounded style for menu elements.
+Gives a transparent dark style to the mate-panel and popup menu windows, with a light hover rounded style for menu elements.
-Copy "gtk.css" file to your local directory ~.config/gtk-3.0/
+Copy "gtk.css" and "clock-panel.css" files to your local directory ~.config/gtk-3.0/

 ![screenshot_1](https://user-images.githubusercontent.com/32439114/48990257-ba6d8f80-f0fb-11e8-89ee-b17e19f0dca2.png)